Orane31/Eventbrit_v2_THP/README.md

 rm gemfile.lock

-To launch the project on tour local server, consider making a
+To launch the project on your local server, consider making a

 ```
 bundle install